guilgautier/DPPy/docs/finite_dpps/finite_dpps.exact_sampling.rst

-.. _discrete_dpps_exact_sampling:
+.. _finite_dpps_exact_sampling:

 Exact sampling
 **************

-The procedure stems from the fact that :ref:`discrete_dpps_mixture`, suggesting the following two steps algorithm given the spectral decomposition of the inclusion kernel :math:`\mathbf{K}`
+The procedure stems from the fact that :ref:`finite_dpps_mixture`, suggesting the following two steps algorithm given the spectral decomposition of the inclusion kernel :math:`\mathbf{K}`

 .. math::